iqquee/webshot/README.md

 # Get Started
 In other to use this package, you need to first install `tesseract` on your machine and then download GekoDriver for your os from [https://github.com/mozilla/geckodriver/releases](https://github.com/mozilla/geckodriver/releases).

-### NOTE: The broswer used in this package by default is firefox.
+### NOTE: The browser used in this package by default is firefox.
 Kindly install firefox if you don't have it on your machine already.
 # Installation
-This package can in installed using the go command below.
+This package can be installed by using the go command below.
 ```sh
 go get github.com/iqquee/webshot
 ```